ICHEC/qpcc/_sources/lecture-01/demystifying-qc.md

 - or data from simulation of different systems and scenarios​
 ```

-All of these types of input data are analysed to infer intelligent, actionable, decisions, policies and strategies – both for commercial services or by public agencies​.
+All of these types of input data are analysed to infer intelligent and actionable, decisions, policies and strategies – both for commercial services or by public agencies​.

-The analysis is typically performed by a variety of techniques – numerical or statistical modelling that use rules of the underlying principles (whether in natural or man-made systems), more recently AI-based modelling that are build to capture the ​characteristics of data.​
+The analysis is typically performed by a variety of techniques – numerical or statistical modelling that use rules of the underlying principles (whether in natural or man-made systems), as well as more recently AI-based modelling that are build to capture the ​characteristics of data.​

 These types of models are used to analyse the data, simulate further scenarios – the models generate more data and also allow for end results, outputs that are used for decision-making, designing products, solutions and services.​